Dig this… a portion of this post is sponsored by Zoetis Petcare, but opinions are my own and 110% “pawthentic”!

 Could Your Dog Have Noise Aversion?

 Unfortunately, many dog parents don’t talk to their veterinarian about noise aversion.
-They may not recognize the signs, or they may not realize that noise aversion is a medical condition.
+They may not recognize the symptoms, or they may not realize that noise aversion is a medical condition.

 That’s what happened to my dog, Buck.
 He developed separation anxiety a few years after he developed noise aversion.
 It got to the point where my husband and I even took separate vacations in order to avoid subjecting him to being left alone!

-If you notice any of the following signs in your dog, have a conversation with your veterinarian about whether it could be noise aversion.
+If you notice any of the following symptoms in your dog, have a conversation with your veterinarian about whether it could be noise aversion.

 - Excessive vocalization